tsrob50/armtemplates/README.md

 Used to deploy a subnet named "GatewaySubnet" and a VNet gateway to a Resource Group.

 **keyvault.json**
-Used to create a new keyvault with a secret labeled "adminPass" and a random 14 digit value ot a Resource Group
+Used to create a new keyvault with a secret labeled "adminPass" and a random 14 digit value ot a Resource Group.
+Need to add a value to use for the adminPass secret and the user ObjectID for the user with full access to the vault.

 **server-multi-disk.json**
 Used to create number of servers (1-99) with a given number of data disks (or none) in a Resource Group

 *all code is as-is with no warranty.  always test it before you trust it.*